Description

 Using this definition on our asset we see for example:

-• Looking at the average days below previous high of 180 days in the last 5 years of Fox, we see it is relatively larger, thus worse in comparison to the benchmark SPY (124 days)
+• Looking at the average time in days below previous high water mark of 228 days in the last 5 years of Fox, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)

-• During the last 3 years, the average time in days below previous high water mark is 203 days, which is larger, thus worse than the value of 181 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 297 days is higher, thus worse.

 Performance (YTD)